zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:** >>reword

-I'm comfortable with your goal (but I'm not sure why you keep bringing up "best possible prime number generator": none of my concerns have anything to do with that).
+I'm comfortable with your goal.
 However (and I'm sorry to be blunt) `PrimeGenerator` is a really bad decomposition.
 I hope readers will not emulate it.
 Furthermore, I don't think it's bad because of an accident; it ended up way over-decomposed and hard to read because you followed the advice of *Clean Code*.

-**UB:**

-It was not my goal, in this chapter, to show the best possible decomposition of the algorithm.
-The algorithm was irrelevant.
-It was my goal to show how large functions can be broken up into smaller classes.

-**JOHN:**

 It sounds like we'll have to disagree here.
 Readers can decide for
 themselves: when deciding how to decompose code, is the algorithm